Baby Red Around Eyes: Causes, Home Remedies, And Treatment

 Image: Shutterstock

-If the redness encircling the eyes persists, it is advisable to consult your doctor at the earliest.
+If the redness encircling the eyes persists for more than a few days and is accompanied by fever, or you notice swelling or discharge from the eyes, it is advisable to consult your doctor as soon as possible.
 Some of the probable treatment measures are as follows (11)(12) (13):

 • Taking care of your child’s eyes through proper ocular hygiene is the first and vital step in relieving redness.